-- Understand, critically analyze, and conduct psychological research. - Be a subject matter expert in the field of creativity and in a specific aspect of creativity. - Work to engage others in efforts to promote life-enhancing change. - Bring innovation and creative approaches to your research, work, and personal choices, moving beyond disciplinary and paradigmatic boundaries. - Combine critical, empathetic, and creative thinking with self-reflection to develop self-knowledge, self-realization, and expansion of consciousness. - Place your work within a whole person perspective across multiple contexts and acknowledge your own biases and unchallenged assumptions. - Display an awareness of strengths and challenges incorporating humanistic values, including authenticity and compassion.
+- Understand, critically analyze, and conduct time honored paradigms to psychological research and art-based research approaches. - Be a subject matter expert in the field of creativity and in a specific aspect of creativity. - Work to engage others in efforts to promote life-enhancing change. - Bring innovation and creative approaches to your research, work, and personal choices, moving beyond disciplinary and paradigmatic boundaries. - Combine critical, empathetic, and creative thinking with self-reflection to develop self-knowledge, self-realization, and expansion of consciousness. - Place your work within a whole person perspective across multiple contexts and acknowledge your own biases and unchallenged assumptions. - Display an awareness of strengths and challenges incorporating humanistic values, including authenticity, empathy, embodiment and compassion.